3vangelos/3vangelos.github.com/_posts/2016-01-07-environments_in_xcode.markdown

 ![image](/assets/macros.png)

-Then you can use thos macros as follows in your code:
+Then you can use these macros as follows in your code:

-    #ifdef CONFIGURATION_DEUBUG
+    #ifdef CONFIGURATION_Debug
     // Do some debug stuff, e.g. login user automatically
     #endif